Codecademy/docs/content/pytorch/concepts/nn/terms/loss-functions/loss-functions.md

 **`Loss Functions`**, also known as **cost functions**, represent critical functions used to optimize [neural network](https://www.codecademy.com/resources/docs/pytorch/nn) predictions in PyTorch.

-They quanitfy how well the model's predictions align with the target values.
+They quantify how well the model's predictions align with the target values.

 By computing a scalar loss value, they enable optimization algorithms to adjust the model's weights to improve performance.